 • Production: Universal Center

-• dancers: Giulia Abramo Lafrano, Giada Califano, Martina Calitri, Hilary Carnevale, Ginevra Cicatiello, Valentina Cicatiello, Miriam Ciotola, Martina Calitri, Federica Cuomo, Sofia De Francesco, Martina Ferrara, Gaia Gennarelli, Angelo Grazioso, Sabrina Iorio, Simona Luongo, Lucrezia Maiorano, Kesja Maoloni, Martina Marra, Michela Marra, Alessandra Perrotta, Lucia Petriccione, Crystal Pistone, Chiara Raggi, Emanuela Romeo, Rebecca Rusciano, Francesca Sbarra, Lorenzo Sica, Beatrice Sivio, Davide Trinchillo.
+• dancers: Giulia Abramo Lafrano, Giada Califano, Martina Calitri, Hilary Carnevale, Ginevra Cicatiello, Valentina Cicatiello, Miriam Ciotola, Martina Calitri, Federica Cuomo, Sofia De Francesco, Martina Ferrara, Gloria Gambon Capaldo, Gaia Gennarelli, Angelo Grazioso, Sabrina Iorio, Ilaria Iorio, Simona Luongo, Lucrezia Maiorano, Kesja Maoloni, Martina Marra, Michela Marra, Alessandra Perrotta, Lucia Petriccione, Crystal Pistone, Chiara Raggi, Emanuela Romeo, Rebecca Rusciano, Francesca Sbarra, Lorenzo Sica, Beatrice Sivio, Davide Trinchillo.

 Pain is an inevitable part of life—just as much as joy.
 The end of a relationship, a health crisis, the loss of a loved one—these moments shape us, leaving wounds that words often fail to express.
 When someone we care about is struggling, offering comfort isn’t always easy.
 Finding the right words, and the right way to be present can feel impossible.